Legal formalism: Comparison to legal instrumentalism

-Legal formalism can be contrasted to legal instrumentalism, a view associated with American legal realism.
-Instrumentalism is the view that creativity in the interpretation of legal texts is justified in order to assure that the law serves good public policy and social interests, although legal instrumentalists could also see the end of law as the promotion of justice or the protection of human rights.
-It also advocates the use of judicial discretion.
-However, legal formalists counter that giving judges authority to change the law to serve their own ideas regarding policy undermines the rule of law.
-This tension is especially interesting in common law, which depends on judicial precedent.
-The claim to fame of common law systems is that the task of developing and updating law is best done incrementally by courts that keep in close touch with social, economic, and technological realities than by political organs that, every so often, will attend to legal reforms.
-Thus legal realism or "relationalism" has been favored in some common law jurisdictions, where the kind of legal codification associated with civil law is virtually unknown.
+Legal formalism can be contrasted with legal instrumentalism, a view associated with American legal realism.
+Instrumentalism is the view that creativity in the interpretation of legal texts is justified to ensure that the law serves good public policy and social interests, including the promotion of justice and the protection of human rights.
+Legal formalists counter that for judges to change the law to serve their own ideas regarding policy undermines the rule of law.

+Prominent Figures

-Justice Scalia and formalism
+Justice Antonin Scalia and formalism

 The late United States Supreme Court Justice Antonin Scalia was noted for his formalist views about a variety of topics, particularly his view that the United States Constitution should be interpreted in accord with its original meaning and his view that statutes should be read in accord with their plain meaning.

 In A Matter of Interpretation, Scalia defended textualism – and, by extension, formalism – saying: